open-contracting/ocdskit/README.rst

     cat tests/fixtures/release_*.json | ocdskit package-releases > out.json

 To convert record packages to release packages, you can use `use jq </docs/Using_jq.md>`__ to get the releases from the record package, and the ``package-releases`` command to print a release package.
+You will need to edit the package metadata.

 ::